junxit/us-congress-bills-110/metadata.md

 - 2007-04-13 — Message on Senate action sent to the House.
 - 2007-04-16 — Received in the House.
 - 2007-04-16 — Referred to the House Committee on the Judiciary.
+- 2007-04-20 — Referred to the Subcommittee on Immigration, Citizenship, Refugees, Border Security, and International Law.
+- 2007-05-17 — Committee Consideration and Mark-up Session Held.
+- 2007-05-17 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-05-21 — Placed on the Union Calendar, Calendar No. 94.
+- 2007-05-21 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-158.
+- 2007-05-21 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-158.